2023 Most Popular Drama & Theater Arts Master's Degree Schools in the Plains States Region

 Full Drama & Theater Arts at University of Iowa Report

-Out of the 17 schools in the Plains States Region that were part of this year’s ranking, Minnesota State University - Mankato landed the # 5 spot on the list.
-Minnesota State Mankato is a large public school located in the city of Mankato.
+A rank of #5 on this year’s list means Minnesota State University - Mankato is a great place for drama and theater arts students working on their master’s degree.
+Minnesota State Mankato is a large public school located in the small city of Mankato.

 Women make up 33% of the theater majors at the school.